demisto/content/Packs/Arkime/Integrations/Arkime/README.md

 >| localhost | /opt/arkime/raw/localhost-220621-00000385.pcap | 385 | 1970-01-20 03:57:34 |  |  |

 ## Known Limitations
-1. The integration is not backwards compatible as we are using a different API.
+- The integration is not backwards compatible as we are using a different API.
-2. The product, Arkime, has a problem with limit and start's support in the two commands **arkime-connection-csv-get** and **arkime-connection-list**, so we do not support them either.
+- The product, Arkime, has a problem with limit and start's support in the following commands so we do not support them.
+   - ***arkime-connection-csv-get***
+   - ***arkime-connection-list***